Nonlinear elliptic equations with high order singularities: Introduction

-for $0< |u|, \ |Du| \ll 1$, with $F$ uniformly elliptic in $D^2u$.
-Physical interpretations of the models usually require sign conditions upon the forcing term $f(X, u)$ and impose sign constraint on existing solution $u$, say, $u> 0$; nonetheless, the key estimates are the ones that do not depend on $\inf\limits_{B_1} u$.
+where $\mathfrak{L}$ is elliptic with respect to the Hessian argument; however ellipticity degenerates along the some {\it a priori} unknown region.
+Physical interpretations of the models usually require sign conditions upon the forcing term $f(X, u)$ and impose sign constraint on existing solution $u$, say, $u> 0$; nonetheless, the key estimates are the ones that do not depend upon lower bounds for its infimum.

-The theory of elliptic equations for which ellipticity degenerates solely at the set of critical points, i.e., $\alpha =0$ in \eqref{intro eq01}, has experienced an impressive progress through this past decade, see \cite{BD1, DFQ, IS, IS2, ART} among several other works on this subject.
+Regularity issues related to such a class of equations are central problems in the modern study of non-linear PDEs.
+The mathematical analysis of positive solutions to linear isotropic equations with prescribed singular set:

+has promoted important development in the theory of 2nd order elliptic equations in the last forty years or so.
+A very large literature dealing with such a class of problems has evolved from the pioneering work \cite{crt}.
+In such eruditions, though, singularities occur along a prescribed, fixed, smooth boundary, $\partial \mathcal{O}$.
+Obtaining appropriate regularity estimates for solutions to singular PDEs with no geometric or smoothness {\it a priori} knowledge on the singular set has been a primary problem since then --- this is the first main issue in the analysis of free boundary type of problems.

-Isotropic singular PDEs, i.e. $\beta=0$, often arise from critical point theory of non-differentiable functionals.
+Isotropic PDEs with free singular sets often arise from critical point theory of non-differentiable functionals.
 Namely, given a real parameter $t$, one can formally look at energy functionals of the form

 where $\lambda$ is a bounded function.
 When $t> 1$, the functional is differentiable and usual methods in the Calculus of Variations can be employed.
 The case $t = 1$ refers to the well known obstacle problem, see \cite{C, CK} among many other works on this subject.
 For $0< t <1$, the functional $\mathscr{J}_t$ is continuous but non-differentiable, see for instance \cite{AP}.
-Within this range solutions are continuously differentiable along the interface $\{u=0\}$.
+Within this range, solutions are continuously differentiable along the interface $\{u=0\}$.
 The borderline case $t = 0$ bears upon the cavitation problem, \cite{AC}.

-When $t < 0$, the problem becomes more involved from the mathematical view point.
-Formally the Euler-Lagrange equation associated to $\mathscr{J}_t$ is

-It is not hard to see that solutions to \eqref{derivation01} may fail to belong to $H^1$ if $t<-2$; an initial indication that such a higher order singular equation ought to be treated by non-variational means.
-One can rewrite \eqref{derivation01} as